hacktivist123/sheddy-xyz/content/posts/Random-thoughts-on-african-music-and-my-origin-with-music.md

 Now, one of the main reasons why we can't have a unique sound in Nigeria is that Nigeria is an extremely ethnically diverse multinational country.
 There are a lot of [ethnic groups](https://en.wikipedia.org/wiki/List_of_ethnic_groups_in_Nigeria) in Nigeria, we don't have a uniform look in Nigeria like other african countries.

-Regarding music, there can't be a Nigerian sound because Cause every person in Nigeria, at least back in those days were totally different.
+Regarding music, there can't be a Nigerian sound because every person in Nigeria, at least back in those days were totally different.

 I can tell who is a South African from instant but with Nigerians it's not so obvious, We even sound differently most times.